 The brick building shell behind mangled jet was a school.
 The visible construction behind the plane is for an expanded museum and not to replace the school.
 Another army barracks stood in this general area that the soldiers described with their own bit of dark humor.

-(Downloaded from the website Follow the Flammias.)
+[Downloaded from the website Follow the Flammias.]

 One result of the fighting that we couldn’t see is the shift in the ethnic makeup of the city.
 It’s now more than 88 percent Croat and only eight percent Serb.
 The result we could see is that many of the buildings we passed on our way into and out of town – whether residential, commercial, or civic – still display the scars of the Croatian Homeland War.

-More beautiful than Veronica
+More beautiful than Veronica.

 Here’s something I knew as we left Karlovac: Our next stop was going to be at Plitvice Lakes National Park – a UNESCO World Heritage Site considered one of the most beautiful spots in Croatia.
 Here’s something I didn’t know: As Karlovac receded into mirrors and memory, so too would our exposure to nearly all traces of the wars that had ravaged so much of the Balkans a quarter century past.
-(Although there was an “incident” at Plitvice, it wasn’t something we discussed so I’m excluding from the present report.)
+(Although there was an “incident” at Plitvice, it wasn’t something we discussed so I’m excluding it from the present report.)

 Choose your preferred internet search engine and search for “European national parks” or “most beautiful European national parks” and Plitvice Lakes will appear at or near the top of almost every result.
 And with good reason.